Must-try dishes

 Spaghetti alle Vongole

-Spaghetti alle vongole in Naples is made in bianco (without tomato), the pasta finished in the vongole veraci clam juices and white wine with garlic, chilli, flat-leaf parsley and a thread of olive oil, the sauce light and briny.
+Naples' in bianco vongole: spaghetti finished in vongole veraci clam juices and white wine with garlic, chilli, parsley and olive oil, the sauce light, briny and free of tomato.

 Where to try it: La Cantinella, Mimi alla Ferrovia, Ristorante Caruso